Mastercard/connect-ios-sdk/README.md

 The Connect iOS SDK supports iOS 11 or later.

+> **Warning**: Support for deepLinkUrl parameters is deprecated from Connect iOS SDK version 3.0.0, going forward please use the redirectUrl parameter which supports both universal and deep links.

 ## App to App Authentication Setup
 To provide the best app to app authentication experience for your customers, you should send a universal link URL in the redirect URL parameter when using Connect.
 See here for more information on App to App authentication.